D7460N/D7460N.dev/ADD.md

 A fully capable Progressive Web Application can provide the following advantages for end-users:
 * **Discoverable** - The web application is discoverable from search results and supporting app stores
 * **Installable** - Pin and launch the app from the home screen, Start menu, and the Taskbar
-* **Re-engageable** - The app can recieve push notifications, even when the app isn't active
+* **Re-engageable** - The app can receive push notifications, even when the app isn't active
 * **Network Independent** - The app will work offline or in "low-network conditions"
 * **Progressive** - The user experience of the app scales up or down with device capabilities
 * **Safe** - The app provides a secure `HTTPS` endpoint and other safeguards